Altrix-One/Frappe_Codespace_Development_Environment/README.md

 This allows you to seamlessly develop and test your Frappe applications in a consistent environment across different devices.

-Final step will allways be - cd /frappe-bench so that you can run bench commands.
+Final step will allways be: "cd /frappe-bench" so that you can run bench commands.

 Tips -
 Bench Build + Bench Migrate is your best friend when making changes.